 Many of the items on the Systems To-Do list won't make much sense until you have read through the expo systems architecture documents, and before you plan some changes have a look at the design decisions and proposals documents of the things we are already thinking about.
 And before you do anything, please do contribute a page or two on what you think would be a good idea (using the handbook editing "Edit this page" capability to add a new design document).

-Before you do anything substantial you will probably need to set up a basic expo machine and then a data management configuration.
-This can take several hours, but you don't need to install everything before you can contribute to fixing things in the Expo Systems To-Do List.
+Your own laptop + web-browser is already a basic expo machine.
+You will need to install cave survey software to make it a then a survey laptop.
+This can take an hour or so, but you don't need to install everything before you can contribute to fixing things in the Expo Systems To-Do List.
+Once you have got a bit of experience with the how expo works, you can upgrade your laptop to a bulk update machine.
 If you really want to get stuck into the code you will need a troggle software development configuration.

 Finally, if that all sounds like too much hassle for you, were are in desparate need of a lot more very simple tests for troggle.
 The more tests we have, the more confident we can be about making big changes without breaking things.
 We especially need these for the input parsers as whatever happens in the future, we are still going to need to parse the archived input files.